gazi786/level-up-works/README.md

 ### Student credentials

-Email: andrews.a@gmail.com
+Email: andrews.a@gmail.com<br/>
 PW: 123aa

 ### Teacher credentials

-Email: jsalvador@homai.edu
+Email: jsalvador@homai.edu<br/>
 PW: 123js

 ## Running the application

 1. Download the code or clone the repository
 2. Create a DB in MySQL using the LevelUpWorks.sql from /server folder
 3. Update the .env file with the configuration
-4. Open two terminal in VSCode.
+4. Open two terminal in VSCode.<br/>
    a.
-In first terminal cd to /server folder and do <code>npm start</code>
+In first terminal cd to /server folder and do <code>npm start</code><br/>
    b.
 In the second terminal cd to /client folder and do <code>npm start</code>.
 Application is ruuning on http://localhost:3000